webdev-ashishk/Git-config/README.md

 ```
 Your code uploaded to github
 # Divergent branch proble <Second solution>
-### when Previous solution not working then Used This technique
+### when Previous solution not working then Use This technique

 1. click Code copy HTTPS LINKS
 2. Run